CyVerse-learning-materials/learning-materials-home/index.rst

         sequencing reads.
 These are valuable data for novel analysis and resue.
         You can directly import data from SRA into your Data Store using a Discovery Environment app.
+    * - `Evaluate High-throughput Sequencing Reads with FastQC <https://cyverse-fastqc-quickstart.readthedocs-hosted.com/en/latest/>`_
+      - Discovery Environment
+      - FastQC is a popular tool for evaluating the quality of high-throughput sequencing reads such as from Illumina and PacBio.

 -----